syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmMenu.md

 ### cancelButton.show `Boolean`
 {:#members:cancelbutton-show}

-Gets or sets a value that specifies to show/hide the menu control.
+specifies the show or hide of the menu control.

 #### Default Value: